revoconner/backblaze-exclusion-manager/README.md

 # Backblaze Exclusion Manager
-A small windows program to fine tune exclusion list for backblaze personal backup.
+A small Python program to fine tune exclusion list for Backblaze personal backup.
-Exclude files or folders from being backed up and eating up your previous bandwidth.
+Exclude files or folders from being backed up and eating up your precious bandwidth.

 ![image](https://github.com/user-attachments/assets/d3cec3e3-be51-4862-93a7-1726df7b571b)

 ## How to use
 1. Use the buttons to select file or a folder.
 2. To remove something from the exclusion list, select it from the list and click the "Remove Selected" button.
-This will promp a dialog box asking you confirm your action.
+This will prompt a dialog box asking you confirm your action.
 This is undoable.
 3. You can backup the xml file that these entries is being written into.
 The backup will copy the same file and save it with extension .xml_DDMMYYhhmmss where the suffix is the date and time.
 4. Always a good idea to remove all extensions from the default exclusion list like this in backblaze control panel. ![image](https://github.com/user-attachments/assets/b4bfd9fd-c96c-4e09-8f51-a9c8a86b6eb1)